davibortolotti/starwarsapi/readme.md

 This will populate the database with a couple of planets to get you started.
 This phase is actually optional, but it will enable to see some data from start.

-Get the API running by executing:
+Finally, get the API running by executing:
 ```
 python starwars_api.py
 ```